srvk/how2-dataset/reproduce/300h/README.md

 # Reproducible Pipeline for 300h
+**NOTE:** You still need to pass through the `Option 1` in order to download pre-extracted feature files.

 - Make sure you are working in a Python 3.x environment (preferably >= 3.6) and you are able to install additional dependencies with `pip`.